Introduction: PWM Rules

 The following documents must be attached in order to fetch the registration from the CPCB:

-In the second place, a copy of DIC certificate has to be submitted only in the case where the unit entails a facility with regards to production.
+- In the second place, a copy of the DIC certificate has to be submitted only in the case where the unit entails a facility with regards to production.

-There must also be the inclusion of the document that speaks about the PIBOs engagement and must be issued by the ULB.
+- There must also be the inclusion of a document that speaks about the PIBO's engagement and must be issued by the ULB.

-In the next step, the document with respect to the registration which is granted by the SPCBs must be duly provided.
-This document must make a clear mention about the engagement of the PWPf with that of the plastic waste processing.
+- In the next step, the document with respect to the registration which is granted by the SPCBs must be duly provided.
+This document must make a clear mention of the engagement of the PWPf with that of plastic waste processing.

-Copy of the agreement that seeks to foster the relation of the PIBO with that of the waste management agency.
+- Copy of the agreement that seeks to foster the relationship of the PIBO with that of the waste management agency.

 The Whole Process Related to Application